 - Ely/Ely Cathedral

-Well balanced, nutritious cooked meals are provided in the beautiful dining hall.
+Well balanced, nutritious three cooked meals are provided in the beautiful dining hall.
 Drinks and biscuits are available in the lesson breaks.
 Packed lunches are provided for excursions.

 Laundry: Laundry is done once a week.
 All bed linen is provided and is laundered once a week.
 Towels are not provided.